Invoice Factoring vs Bank Loans

 Why might a company choose factoring instead of a loan?

-Invoice factoring has many benefits, especially for those who may struggle to get approved for a traditional bank loan.
+Invoice factoring has many advantages, especially for those who may struggle to get approved for a traditional bank loan.
 The factoring approval process is typically much quicker and less strict than the loan approval process, making it easier for businesses to qualify and get funding when they need it most.
 Additionally, funding tends to be more flexible with factoring than with bank loans, which can be helpful for a growing business.